jonathanlurie/SimpleStepper/README.md

 5. Let's spin it!

-You have several way of spining:
+You have several way of spinning:

 // spin with an angle in degree.
 // It will use the speed defined above (if possible), use: